Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-h.md

 <div class='workingscodeblock'>
 <div class='workingcodeblock'>

-<pre class='language-latex'><code class='language-latex'>We can easily infer the values by using trial and error.
+<pre class='language-latex'><code class='language-latex'>We can easily infer their values by using trial and error.
 Let's find the number which meets the following critiera below.
 <emptyline>
-- The age lies between $20$ and $80$.
+- Their age lies between $20$ and $80$.
-- The age is a multiple of $7$.
+- Their age is a multiple of $7$.
-- The age next year is a multiple of $5$.
+- Their age next year is a multiple of $5$.
 <br>
 <emptyline>
 | Age       |  Age + $1$       | Multiple of $5$  |